expo/expo/docs/pages/versions/unversioned/sdk/gl-view.md

 - `getSyncParameter()`
 - `getActiveUniformBlockParameter()`

 The `pixels` argument of [`texImage2D()`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/texImage2D) must be `null`, an `ArrayBuffer` with pixel data, or an object of the form `{ localUri }` where `localUri` is the `file://` URI of an image in the device's file system.
-Thus an `Asset` object could be used once `.downloadAsync()` has been called on it (and completed) to fetch the resource.
+Thus, an `Asset` object is used once `.downloadAsync()` has been called on it (and completed) to fetch the resource.

-For efficiency reasons the current implementations of the methods don't perform type or bounds checking on their arguments.
-So, passing invalid arguments could cause a native crash.
-We plan to update the API to perform argument checking in upcoming SDK versions.
-Currently the priority for error checking is low since engines generally don't rely on the OpenGL API to perform argument checking and, even otherwise, checks performed by the underlying OpenGL ES implementation are often sufficient.
+For efficiency reasons, the current implementations of the methods don't perform type or bounds checking on their arguments.
+So, passing invalid arguments may cause a native crash.
+There are plans to update the API to perform argument checking in upcoming SDK versions.

+Currently, the priority for error checking is low since engines generally don't rely on the OpenGL API to perform argument checking; otherwise, checks performed by the underlying OpenGL ES implementation are often sufficient.